andre3k1/miamibeach100.com/wp-content/plugins/better-wp-security/readme.txt

 * First alpha release including simple feature set.

 == Upgrade Notice ==

+= 4.6.6 =
+Version 4.6.6 contains minor bugfixes and is recommended for all users.

+= 4.6.2 =
+Version 4.6.2 contains new features and enhancements and is recommended for all users.

+= 4.5.10 =
+Version 4.5.10 contains minor bugfixes and is recommended for all users.

+= 4.5.8 =
+Version 4.5.8 contains minor bugfixes and enhancements and is recommended for all users.

+= 4.5.6 =
+Version 4.5.6 contains a minor bugfix and is recommended for all users.

 = 4.5.2 =
 Version 4.5.2 is a feature and bug-fix release addressing numerous minor bugs affecting some users.
 It is recommended for all users.